Genevieve

 Conclusion

 Returning seasonal workers can be a great asset to your business, but it's important to make sure you're collecting the right information.
 In this post, we’ve outlined three pieces of explicit information to gather but also shown that tracking contact (or the inability to) is also important.
-You may want to read three different ways to collect this information.
+To put this into action, read about three different ways to collect this information and select the right approach for you.

 Good luck, and let us know if we can help!